itsstatsofficer/forza-horizon-4-wheelspins/README.md

 the 1939 Mercedes-Benz W154,
 which is worth 10 million credits.
 Overall,
-I rolled six cars worth over one million credits on regular wheelspins:
+I rolled six cars worth over one million credits on regular wheelspins;
-- regular wheelspin #9, worth 2.1 million credits, the 1965 Shelby Cobra 427 S/C;
-- regular wheelspin #111, worth 3.1 million credits, the 1984 Ferrari 288 GTO;
-- regular wheelspin #293, worth 1.2 million credits, the 1954 Mercedes-Benz 300 SL Coupé;
-- regular wheelspin #589, worth 2.3 million credits, the 2016 Lamborghini Centenario LP 770-4;
-- regular wheelspin #790, worth 10 million credits, the 1939 Mercedes-Benz W154; and
-- regular wheelspin #929, worth 2.0 million credits, the 1995 Ferrari F50.
+a list of all outliers is available in the "Outliers" section below.

 Removing the outliers gives the following (combined) graph: